Kinematics

 Check Your Understanding

-A graph of velocity vs. time of a ship coming into a harbor is shown below. (a) Describe the motion of the ship based on the graph. (b)What would a graph of the ship’s acceleration look like?
+A graph of velocity vs. time for a ship entering a harbor is shown below.

 - The ship moves at constant velocity and then begins to decelerate at a constant rate.
 At some point, its deceleration rate decreases.
 It maintains this lower deceleration rate until it stops moving.